The $64,000 Question: Scandal and cancellation

-In mid-August 1958, while both Question and Challenge had already been announced as part of CBS's fall lineup, the network's quiz show Dotto was cancelled without explanation.
+In mid-August 1958, while both The $64,000 Question and The $64,000 Challenge had already been announced as part of CBS's fall lineup, the network's quiz show Dotto was cancelled without explanation.
 A federal investigation was launched by the end of August on the allegation that a Dotto contestant had been given answers in advance.
 The probe soon included NBC's Twenty-One, and was expected to expand further.

 In the first week of September, a contestant of Challenge, Rev. Charles Jackson, came forward to say he had been given answers in advance.
 On September 13, Lorillard Tobacco Company pulled its sponsorship of the show; this made the previous airing on September 7 the last for Challenge.
 The $64,000 Challenge was replaced on CBS with "a special news program" on September 14.

 The $64,000 Question, which had not yet begun airing for the new season, assumed Challenge's Sunday time slot on September 21.
 After the federal probe of quiz shows surfaced, quiz shows suffered badly in the Fall 1958 Nielsen ratings.
-In late October, strong rumors had surfaced that Question was slated for movement to a less desirable time slot, or cancellation.
-Cancellation was made official after Question's November 2 airing.
+In late October, strong rumors had surfaced that The $64,000 Question was slated for movement to a less desirable time slot or cancellation.
+Cancellation was made official after The $64,000 Question's November 2 airing.

-The game show ceased operations for good on November 21, 1958.
+The game show ceased operations on November 21, 1958.